decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 X\[i\]
 : Denotes the element of array `X` at index `i`.
 Note that arrays in this document are considered "zero-indexed", meaning that element indexing starts from 0 rather than 1.
 For example, if `X = [a, b, c, d]` then `X[0] = a`, `X[1] = b`, `X[2] = c` and `X[3] = d`.

-Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves].
+Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@I-D.irtf-cfrg-pairing-friendly-curves].

 E1, E2
 : elliptic curve groups defined over finite fields.
 This document assumes that E1 has a more compact representation than E2, i.e., because E1 is defined over a smaller field than E2.
 For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.